dbt-labs/dbt-audit-helper/README.md

 You can write a `compare_all_columns` test on individual table; and the test will be run as part of a full test suite run - `dbt test --select stg_customers`.

 If you want to [store results in the warehouse for further analysis](https://docs.getdbt.com/docs/building-a-dbt-project/tests#storing-test-failures), add the `--store-failures` flag.

-### Event time

-It's good practice to filter to a subset of your data in CI or development environments compared to the whole dataset in production.
-To avoid false positives caused by detecting rows that exist only in production, you can specify an event_time config on your models.
-Supported audit helper macros will determine the overlapping time periods of the two models/queries and only compare those sections.

-For more details, see the implementation of [_get_comparison_bounds](macros/utils/_get_comparison_bounds.sql).

 ## Legacy Macros